-You'll need to be aware of the physical components and location requirements of the course.
-If you have a disability, medical condition or any concerns that may affect your potential participation in some of the practical components of the course, you are invited to discuss your options with the course coordinator.
+You will need to be aware of the physical components and location requirements of the course.
+If you have a disability, medical condition or any concerns that may affect your mandatory participation in the practical components of the course, you are invited to discuss your options with the course coordinator or a USC Disability Advisor.course, you are invited to discuss your options with the course coordinator.

 - Semester of offer: *